jalani2727/Capstone-Raspberry-Projects/README.md

 ```

-Many of the guides that I had referenced configured the audio incorrectly in such that my speaker and microphone were in correctly detected becuase their card numbers and device numbers were not specified in the ".asoundrc" file necessary to set up the recording and playback.
+<p>Many of the guides that I had referenced configured the audio incorrectly in such that my speaker and microphone were in correctly detected becuase their card numbers and device numbers were not specified in the ".asoundrc" file necessary to set up the recording and playback.</p>
 <br>
 incorrect syntax from an <a href="https://medium.com/exploring-code/turn-your-raspberry-pi-into-homemade-google-home-9e29ad220075">article on medium</a>:
 ```bash